Jet: Multilevel Graph Partitioning on Graphics Processing Units: Our Partitioner

 \subsection{Coarsening}

 Our coarsening approach is based on a GPU implementation discussed in \cite{GAB21}, specifically the \emph{two-hop matching} approach originally developed for the Mt-Metis partitioner~\cite{mtMetisOpt}.
-We modified the algorithm in~\cite{mtMetisOpt} to further improve GPU execution efficiency.
+This approach begins with a standard heavy-edge matching and only adds two-hop matches if more than 25\% of all vertices are unmatched.

+Two-hop matchings can be split into three categories: leaves, twins, and relatives.
+A pair of vertices are relatives if they are separated by a distance of two in the graph.
+Twins are a subset of relatives where the neighborhoods of both vertices are the same.
+Leaves are a subset of twins that have degree one.
+We extended our previous work in two ways.
+First, we use a hashing scheme to perform twin matching.
+Second, we implement relative matching using \emph{matchmaker vertices}.
+Matchmaker vertices are matched vertices with unmatched neighbors, and matches are performed within the neighborhoods of these matchmakers.
+We exclude vertices with very high degree from acting as matchmakers.
+We have also replaced our contraction scheme from our previous work with a fine-grained per-vertex hashing scheme for deduplication, as outlined in Algorithm~\ref{alg:contraction}.